 Other duties as may be assigned within the scope of this position.

-This position is a full-time opportunity located at ICES Central in Toronto.
+This position is a Permanent full-time position located at ICES Central in Toronto.

 ICES offers a competitive compensation package with full benefits, and participation in a defined benefit pension plan with HOOPP (Healthcare of Ontario Pension Plan).

-Interested candidates should submit their resume, and cover letter detailing how their knowledge, skills and abilities match the scope of this position to the attention of:
+Interested candidates should submit their resume and cover letter detailing how their knowledge, skills and abilities match the scope of this position.

 We thank all applicants for their interest in working at ICES.
 Due to the volume of applications received, only applicants being considered for the position will be contacted for further discussions.

-ICES is committed to providing accessible employment practices, in compliance with the Accessibility for Ontarians with Disabilities Act, 2005.
-Requests for accommodation can be made at any stage of the recruitment process, and applicants are asked to make their needs known.
+ICES is committed to providing accessible employment practices, in compliance with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
+Applicants are asked to make accommodation requests to ICES and we will make every effort to ensure that accommodation requests are met throughout the recruitment process.